-The first step when you inherit a storage unit is to ensure the legal aspects are properly addressed.
-You need to confirm that ownership of the unit is transferred to you correctly.
-If the storage unit belonged to a deceased relative or friend, the executor of the estate should provide documentation confirming your legal right to access it.
+The first step when you inherit a storage unit is to address the legal details.
+Confirm that ownership has transferred to you correctly.
+If the unit belonged to a deceased relative or friend, the estate’s executor should give you documents confirming your right to access it.

-If you’re named in the will, this process is usually straightforward.
-However, if no will exists, you may need to seek legal advice on how to proceed.
-In some cases, probate—a legal process verifying the will or determining rightful inheritance—may be necessary.
-Once ownership is confirmed, contact the storage facility to update the rental agreements and inform them of the ownership change.
+If you are named in the will, the process is usually simple.
+If no will exists, you may need legal advice to determine the next steps.
+Sometimes probate—a court process that verifies inheritance—is required.
+Once ownership is confirmed, contact the storage facility to update the rental agreement and notify them of the change.

 Access the Unit and Assess Its Contents

-Once the legalities are sorted, it’s time to visit the storage unit and assess its contents.
-This can be an emotional task, especially if the items hold personal or family significance.
-Take your time and come prepared with supplies such as boxes, labels, and notebooks.
-As you sort through the belongings, categorize them into “keep,” “sell/donate,” and “dispose of” piles.
+After the legalities are clear, visit the unit to review its contents.
+This can be emotional, especially when the items carry personal or family meaning.
+Bring supplies such as boxes, labels, and notebooks to stay organised.
+Sort belongings into “keep,” “sell or donate,” and “dispose of” categories.

-For high-value items like jewellery or antiques, consider having them appraised to understand their worth.
-If the unit contains bulky items like furniture or vehicles, Self Storage Australia can offer advice and solutions on how to store or dispose of them, making the process easier.
+For high-value items like jewellery or antiques, arrange for an appraisal.
+If you find bulky items such as furniture or vehicles, Self Storage Australia can provide advice on storing or disposing of them.

 Photo by Gus Moretta on Unsplash